mlgranger540/words-of-a-fanboy/README.md

 ### About

-Finally, an about page which will just be a brief overview of me and the blog.
+Finally, there is an about page which will just be a brief overview of the blog, such as when it was created, why I decided to create it/what its purpose is, and what kind of areas/topics it covers.

-Maybe that could include contact information too.
-But I may need to set up a new email for that, unless I just use one of my normal ones.
+It could also include links to other places people can find me/my writing - like Tumblr, Goodreads, AO3 etc., and potentially contact information/a contact form too if I do that.
+(Or maybe that's better in the About the Author page?)

 ### Features to Add

-It would be nice eventually to have a way for visitors to create an account, so that they could respond to blog posts with some form of like feature and leave comments, maybe bookmark their favourite articles etc.
+- A calendar feature would be nice, to get an overview of how many entries were posted in each month/year etc. Not sure how easy/difficult this would be.

-A calendar feature would be nice as well, to get an overview of how many entries were posted in each month/year etc.
+- It would be nice eventually to have a way for visitors to create an account, so that they could respond to blog posts with some form of like feature and leave comments, maybe bookmark their favourite posts etc. But that would require more of an actual database to be built of course.

-Probably a contact form too so people can easily send in questions/messages/articles they'd like to see etc.
+- Probably a contact form too so people can easily send in questions/messages/articles they'd like to see etc. But I may need to set up a new email for that, unless I just use one of my normal ones.

-Also eventually it would be good to have a 'sign up for updates' feature where people could then get emails when I post.
+- Also eventually it would be good to have a 'sign up for updates' feature where people could then get emails when I post.

 ## Content Management System